suryavirkapur/g3/README.md

 ## Components

-G3 Project is make up of many components.
+G3 Project is made up of many components.

-The project level docs resides in the *doc* subdirectory, and you should see the links below for the important ones.
+The project-level docs reside in the *doc* subdirectory, and you should see the links below for the important ones.
 Each component will have its own doc in its *doc* subdirectory.

 ### g3proxy

-A generic forward proxy solution, but you can also use it as tcp streaming / transparent proxy / reverse proxy as we have basic support built in.
+A generic forward proxy solution, but you can also use it as TCP streaming / transparent proxy / reverse proxy as we have basic support built in.

 See [g3proxy](g3proxy/README.md) for detailed introduction.

 ### g3tiles

-A work in progress reverse proxy solution.
+A work-in-progress reverse proxy solution.

 ### g3bench

-A benchmark tool, which support HTTP 1.x / HTTP 2 / HTTP 3 / TLS Handshake / DNS / Cloudflare Keyless.
+A benchmark tool, which supports HTTP 1.x / HTTP 2 / HTTP 3 / TLS Handshake / DNS / Cloudflare Keyless.

 See [g3bench](g3bench/README.md) for detailed introduction.